chronosphereio/calyptia-vivo/docs/vivo-basic-usage.md

 - [Where is my data sent over?](#where-is-my-data-sent-over)

 ## What is the value of Vivo?
-Calytptia Vivo is a live viewer for Fluent Bit streams, it  provides a visualization interface for logs, metrics, and traces.
+Calytptia Vivo is a live viewer for Fluent Bit streams.
+It provides a visualization interface for logs, metrics, and traces.
 It supports the work to get insights into the behavior and performance of your software system by helping in understanding what is happening within your applications and infrastructure, diagnose issues, and optimize performance, allowing you to explore the events that occurred within a set of components and track the occurrence of an event to act on.

 ### User Interface Description
-Its User Interface (UI)  has a sidebar in which three buttons are presented for each telemetry data type:  Logs, Metrics and Traces.
-You can click on any of such buttons and get the data displayed for each data type in the central pane.
-Once the data is displayed,  you can browse it by using your mouse scroll button.
+Its User Interface (UI) has a sidebar with three buttons for each telemetry data type: Logs, Metrics, and Traces.
+You can click on any of such controls and get the data displayed for each data type in the central pane.
+Once the data is displayed, browse it using your mouse scroll button.

 ![Img 1](img/Image_1.png)